2.1. Build a Demo ParallelCluster#

 Check on status of cluster again

-pcluster describe-cluster --region=us-east-1 --cluster-name hello-pcluster
+pcluster describe-cluster --region=us-east-1 --cluster-name test-pcluster

 After 5-10 minutes, you see the following status: “clusterStatus”: “CREATE_COMPLETE”